-Situated in a remote spot beside the extreme southeast corner of Hwange National Park, Camelthorn is one of the newer camps in this region of Zimbabwe.
-As the name suggests, the camp is hidden in a forest of mature camelthorn, and situated only a short (ten-minute) drive away from the national park.
-The forest surrounding camp soon gives way to open plains and a network of pumped waterholes, both providing good opportunities for game viewing.
-Camelthorn is a very well designed camp, with a great deal of thought and attention put into creating a stylish but authentic safari feel.
+Situated in a remote spot beside the extreme south-east corner of Hwange National Park, Camelthorn Lodge is one of the newer camps in this region of Zimbabwe, opened in 2014.
+Hidden in a forest of mature camelthorn, which soon gives way to open plains and a network of waterholes, the camp is well situated for game viewing, and is only a ten-minute drive from the national park.

 Our view of Camelthorn

 The remote location of Camelthorn makes this a real favourite of ours, with good game densities on the nearby Ngamo Plains.
 The camp has a very solid structure, and though it’s well designed, it certainly won’t suit those looking for a bushcamp.
 The guiding team is very experienced and knowledgeable and the variety of activities is diverse.
 We particularly like the camp's unique sunken hide, and the opportunity to take part in a pump run where you will help with the upkeep of southern Hwange's waterholes.

 Camelthorn: Traveller ratings

 Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park